-This bubbling of carbon dioxide gas occurs during the initial brewing stage, with the water accelerating the release of carbon dioxide when it comes in contact with the fresh roasted coffee (Can You Roast Coffee At Home?).
-In short, the bloom is the accelerated gassing that’s brought about when water is poured over the freshly roasted coffee grounds (Pour Over Coffee Basics – Brewing the Best Cup of Joe at Home!).
+This bubbling of carbon dioxide gas occurs during the initial brewing stage, with the hot water accelerating the release of carbon dioxide when it comes in contact with the fresh roasted coffee (Can You Roast Coffee At Home?).
+In short, the coffee blooming is the accelerated gassing (release of carbon dioxide) that’s brought about when hot water is poured over the freshly roasted coffee grounds (Pour Over Coffee Basics – Brewing the Best Cup of Joe at Home!).
 If your coffee doesn’t bloom then you most likely have grounds that are old and stale as the carbon dioxide already has been released.

 Do You Only Get a Bloom with Fresh Coffee?

 The loss of carbon dioxide, as well as other gases, first starts as soon as the roasting process has been completed.
-But, it takes a few weeks for all of the gas to escape the coffee grounds following the roast.
-It is these gases that give flavor to the coffee, which is why you need to make sure that most of the gas remains in the coffee beans for a longer period of time – Does Altitude Affect Coffee Flavor?
+But, it takes a few weeks for all of the carbon dioxide gas to escape the coffee grounds following the roast.
+It is the carbon dioxide and other gases that give flavor to the coffee, which is why you need to make sure that most of the gas remains in the beans for a longer period of time – Does Altitude Affect Coffee Flavor?

-But, once the coffee is ground, these gases can easily escape.
+But, once the coffee is ground, gases like carbon dioxide can easily escape.
 This is the reason that most coffee drinkers grind the coffee beans (Can You Eat Coffee Beans? – Should you Eat them?) they use before brewing it to delay and slow down the degassing process.
-So, the answer is, coffee bloom can only be achieved with fresh coffee.
+So, the answer is, the blooming of coffee can only be achieved with fresh coffee.
 The bloom also depends on the beans, since beans that have been around for a while will have more time for the gases to be released naturally.
 This is why older coffee beans tend to produce a weaker bloom – Arabica vs Robusta Coffee Beans – What Is the Difference?

 Does the Bloom Affect Taste and Aroma of Your Coffee?